tchumakina/todos-tests/README.md

 ### CI test artifacts
 - run a new Cypress Tests workflow or open [this link](https://tchumakina.github.io/todos-tests/) to get github pages results
 - click on some test name to see detailed results including video of test execution

+### Documented test cases
+You can find documented test cases for this project at [wiki page](https://github.com/tchumakina/todos-tests/wiki)